alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 console.log(userProxy.creditCardNum)
 // Output:
 // '---- ---- ---- 6543'
 ```

+The `get()` trap also accepts optional third parameter.
+This parameter is a `receiver`.
+This optional parameter is useful when the target object property is a getter.
+In this case, the `receiver` is the object that will be used as `this` when it is called.
+This object is usually the JavaScript Proxy object itself.

 *Note: the first example above is for illustration purpose only.
 Don't store your passwords, or credit card numbers, anywhere in your code where someone else an find them.*